-Final File: this file was posted upon the completion of operational handscoring and included all information in the preliminary file, with operational Constructed response scores for each student record in the file.
+English Final File: this file was posted upon the completion of operational handscoring of May05 English.
+This file included all demographic and header information, all SR responses, and operational Constructed Response scores for each student record in the file.

-Field Test File: this file was posted upon the completion of field test handscoring and included all information in the final file, in addition to field test CR scores for each student record in the file.
+Field Test File: this file was posted upon the completion of field test handscoring of Algebra/Data Analysis, Biology, Geometry, and Government.
+It included all information in the final file, in addition to field test Constructed Response scores for each student record in the file.

 Subsequent Files: multiple subsequent files were posted upon the completion of handscoring for materials that arrived late at MI.
 Since late materials were still arriving from schools after the first subsequent file was posted, additional subsequent files were posted as needed to accommodate all late materials.
+Subsequent files contained all information that would have been in the final file and field test file for each student record.